 Canon (CAJ) is an old-school photography company facing competition from digital upstarts; in fact it’s easy to draw a parallel with Kodak.
 Revenues peaked at $45 billion in 2011; last year they were $36 billion.
 The stock peaked above 40 in January and has been trending down since.

 Cummins (CMI) is the king of diesel engines, but the recent activities of executives at Volkswagen and other German automakers in skirting pollution laws have made perceptions of the business increasingly “dirty” and investors have been selling the stock since early February.

 R.R.
 Donnelley and Sons (RRD) has a long and distinguished history as a commercial printer, but the trend toward digitization has forced the company to diversify into other business services and earnings have suffered.
 The stock peaked in July 2016 and has been trending down since.

 Triumph Group (TGI) is not as well known as the other companies here—it’s a supplier of aerospace services, structures and systems to aircraft manufacturers (like Boeing and Airbus).
 But revenues peaked in 2015 at $3.9 billion—and the stock has been trending down since 2013, as investors saw the top coming.

 Xerox (XRX) is well known as the inventor of the pioneer copy machine, but its glory days are long over.
 Furthermore, a recent fight with activist investor Carl Icahn resulted in the resignation of the Chairman, the CEO and six members of the board of directors.
-The stock peaked at 37 in January and has been mostly trending down since.
+The stock peaked at 37 in 2014 and hasn’t gotten back to that level since.